scipy/scipy/doc/source/tutorial/stats.rst

    :align: center
    :include-source: 0

-In both cases, any points is taken randomly without any knowledge about the previous draws.
-And it is clear that some regions of the space are left unexplored.
-But as the number of sample increases, the space will fill.
+In both cases in the plot above, points are generated randomly without any knowledge about previously drawn numbers.
+It is clear that some regions of the space are left unexplored - which can cause problems in simulations.

-A great benefit of MC is that it has some convergence properties.
+A great benefit of MC is that it has known convergence properties.
-Let's look at the mean of the square of sum in 5 dimensions:
+Let's look at the mean of the squared sum in 5 dimensions:

 .. math::

     f(\mathbf{x}) = \left( \sum_{j=1}^{5}x_j \right)^2,

-which has a known mean :math:`\mu = 5/3+5(5-1)/4`.
-Using MC sampling, we can compute the mean and the error follows a theoretical rate of :math:`O(n^{-1/2})`.
+which has a known mean value, :math:`\mu = 5/3+5(5-1)/4`.
+Using MC sampling, we can compute that mean numerically, and the approximation error follows a theoretical rate of :math:`O(n^{-1/2})`.

 .. plot:: tutorial/stats/plots/qmc_plot_conv_mc.py
    :align: center
    :include-source: 0

-Although the convergence is ensured, practitioner tend to want to have an exploration process which is more deterministic.
+Although the convergence is ensured, practitioners tend to want to have an exploration process which is more deterministic.
-What is commonly done to walk through all the hypothesis is to use a grid, also called a saturated design.
-Let’s consider the unit-hypercube, all bounds range from 0 to 1.
+What is commonly done to walk through all the hypotheses is to use a regular grid spanning all parameter dimensions, also called a saturated design.
+Let’s consider the unit-hypercube, with all bounds ranging from 0 to 1.
-Now, having a distance of 0.1 between each point, the number of points required to fill the unit interval would be 10.
-In a 2-dimensional hypercube the same spacing would require 100 and in 3-dimensions 1 000 points.
-As the number of dimensions goes, the number of experiments which is required to fill the space evenly rises exponentially as the volume of the space increases.
+Now, having a distance of 0.1 between points, the number of points required to fill the unit interval would be 10.
+In a 2-dimensional hypercube the same spacing would require 100, and in 3 dimensions 1,000 points.
+As the number of dimensions grows, the number of experiments which is required to fill the space rises exponentially as the dimensionality of the space increases.
-This exponential growth is called the curse-of-dimensionality.
+This exponential growth is called "the curse of dimensionality".

     >>> import numpy as np
     >>> disc = 10